cschlosser/dot-files/README.md

 Let's say you store your personal dot file repository in `$HOME/dot-files`.

-For our example above it will create a link from `$HOME/.config/nvim/init.vim` to `$HOME/dot-files/neovim/init.vim` creating any directories if necessary and creating a backup if the file already exists.
+For our example above it will create a link for `$HOME/.config/nvim/init.vim` pointing to `$HOME/dot-files/neovim/init.vim`.
+The script will also create parent directories if necessary and a backup if the file already exists.

-Folders and files can both be specified as key/value for objects in the `configs` array.
+You can specify folders and files as key/value for objects in the `configs` array.

 ## Limitations

 * There is no way to detect removed packages/configs
 * No `post_install` command
+* No `pre/post_configure` commands